|

 While my adventures in La-La Land were undeniably interesting and

-from the music and entertainment businesses.
-Not so much quit while you’re
+away from the music and entertainment businesses.
+Not so much quit while

 Do you still have a tinker with technology?
 I heard you were in Roland’s

-if you hadn’t modified the capabilities of those machines at the time, we
+you if you hadn’t modified the capabilities of those machines at the

-once on Roland’s persona non grata list for the reasons you mention.
-I
+I was once on Roland’s persona non grata list for the reasons you

-don’t think I initiated anything in their camp, I’m sure the stuff I was
+mention.
+I don’t think I initiated anything in their camp, I’m sure the

-trying to do to was so obvious and self-evident it would’ve happened
+stuff I was trying to do to was so obvious and self-evident it would’ve

 It’s simpler now, absolutely.
 I’ve replaced a six foot high rack of